Versoblanco/kleinigkeiten/README.md

 ## License

-Most of this code is so common knowledge that I doubt I could even "own" any of it.
+Most of this code is common knowledge, I doubt I could even "own" any of it.
 Feel free to reuse it in any way you want.

+Documentation (like this README) is shared under a [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/)

 All citations belongs to their authors, its use here fall under what intellectual property laws tag as "fair use" (US) or quotation right (EU).